Quadratic characters with positive partial sums: Multiplicative Dyck paths

 \section{Multiplicative Dyck paths}

 One of the most natural approaches to our problem of estimating density of $\mathcal L^+$ is to reduce it to some finite combinatorial problem.
 Our reduction starts with the observation that if $p\in \mathcal L^+$ then the vectors $(1,\mlegendre{n}{p})$ for $n=1,\ldots,p-1$ form a Dyck path of length $p-1$.
 In other words, these vectors form a lattice path on $\mathbb Z^2$ with each step going either up and right or down and right, which never goes below the line $y=0$ and ends on the aforementioned line.
-The number of Dyck path of length $2N$ is counted by Catalan numbers and the probability that a random path of length $2N$ is a Dyck path converges to zero at a rate $\frac{c}{N^{3/2}}$.
+The number of Dyck paths of length $2N$ is counted by Catalan numbers and the probability that a random path of length $2N$ is a Dyck path converges to zero at a rate $\frac{c}{N^{3/2}}$.

 Of course, the length of Dyck paths in question varies.
 On the other hand, we can consider \emph{incomplete} Dyck paths that do not necessarily end on the line $y=0$, i.e. can have a nonzero total sum.
 The proportion of incomplete Dyck paths goes to zero slightly slower: at a rate of $O\left(\frac{1}{\sqrt N}\right)$.
+Incomplete Dyck paths are also called Dyck prefixes and the number of Dyck prefixes of length $N$ is equal to ${N \choose [N/2]}$, see \cite[p.
+448, Prop.
+9.1.2 and Prop.
+9.1.3]{Lw}.

 Moreover, throughout our analysis we missed one important condition which is true for our paths, namely, multiplicativity: for any $a$ and $b$ with $ab\leq p-1$ the $ab$-th step of our path is equal to a pointwise product of $a$-th step and $b$-th step.
 Let us call such paths \emph{multiplicative paths}.
 Then the main result that will help us prove Theorem 2 is \begin{theorem} Let $m(N)$ be the proportion of incomplete Dyck paths among all multiplicative paths of length $[N]$.
 Then for $x\geq 8$ we have

 \end{theorem}

 To prove this result we will need the law of quadratic reciprocity and the Brun-Titchmarsh inequality. \begin{lemma} For odd primes $p$ and $q$ we have

 \end{lemma} \begin{lemma} If $q<x$, $(q,a)=1$ and $\pi(x;q,a)$ is the number of primes $p\leq x$ with $p\equiv a \pmod q$ then